ExCL-Docs/excl-user-docs/software/git.md

 exception 160.91.186.123:_->_:9418 service.ftpn.ornl.gov. squid proxy configured to allow this.

-## Git Config to convert Git SSH URLs to HTTPS
+## Git config to convert Git SSH URLs to HTTPS

 An alternative to setting up a proxy is to configure Git to convert Git URLs to HTTPS URLs by changing your global git config with the following commands.